 Tai Chi

-Outside of common dietary supplements, there are a range of other natural or non medicinal alternatives including physiotherapy, weight reduction, exercise, and also tai chi.
+Outside of common dietary supplements, there is a range of other natural or nonmedicinal alternatives including physiotherapy, weight reduction, exercise, and also tai chi.
 At least some evidence suggests that Tai Chi may be beneficial for providing some element of pain control for those who suffer from arthritis pain.
+Tai Chi is an ancient Chinese martial arts form of meditation with a constant flow of energy and movement.

-Also known as Marine Pine Bark extract, Pycnogenol® has been study for its effectiveness in treating conditions including not only arthritis, but also ADHD, Cancer, Glaucoma and others.
+Also known as Marine Pine Bark extract, Pycnogenol® has been studied for its effectiveness in treating conditions including not only arthritis but also ADHD, Cancer, Glaucoma and others.
 The extracts of pinus pinaster have a long history of use dating back to Hippocrates.
-Part of their benefits are thought to be related to antioxidant activity.
+Part of their benefits is thought to be related to antioxidant activity.

 Grade C (Unclear or Conflicting Scientific Evidence)